 Luggage

 You’re generally welcome to bring up to 3 pieces of luggage onboard, at no extra cost.
-These items may include satchels, backpacks, suitcases and the like.
-However, some train companies have different luggage policies, so it’s always a good idea to check their website before you travel.
-Also, some items may come with an additional cost, and some items are not allowed.
-See below for more information.
+Any luggage must be packed securely and light enough to carry with ease.
+However, some train companies have different luggage policies, so please check their website before you travel.

 Additional luggage charges